Kyle Larson dominates at The Roval to lead all four Hendrick cars into next round of NASCAR playoffs | TSN

 Larson dominates at The Roval to lead all four Hendrick cars into next round of NASCAR playoffs

+“I think after some of the comments he made after the Indy-Charlotte experience, he did put a lot of weight on his shoulders, almost feeling like he let his team and fanbase down," crew chief Cliff Daniels said.
+“I don't necessarily think that was fair for him to put on his shoulders, but I know that he did.
+He's putting in the work, the intensity, and the determination to be as strong as everybody.”

-Larson led a race-high 62 laps in the No. 5 Chevrolet for Hendrick Motorsports to win in a runaway.
+Larson led a race-high 62 laps in the No. 5 Chevrolet to win in a runaway.
 He beat longtime rival and title contender Christopher Bell by 1.511 seconds.

-“It was good to have a little bit of a stress-free weekend,” Larson said.
+“It was good to have a little bit of a stress-free weekend,” said Larson, who was taking his family to Cabo for a quick getaway before the third round of the playoffs begin next weekend in Las Vegas.

+He noted he went to Paris in the middle of the season, Italy during the Olympic break, and typically wins a race before a vacation.

+“I think every vacation I've taken this year, I think I've won the race leading into it,” Larson said.
+“So I should start taking vacation every week.
+I shouldn't have to argue.
+I shouldn't have to prove a point.
+It's my life and we perform at a high level, so whatever.”

 It was Larson's second victory of the playoffs, but he's the first championship-eligible driver to win in the round of 12.
 The elimination race cut the field from 12 drivers to eight, and those knocked out of title contention were the Team Penske drivers of Joey Logano and Austin Cindric, Daniel Suarez of Trackhouse Racing and Chase Briscoe of Stewart-Haas Racing.